the-technat/k3s-self-contained-infra/infrastructure/README.md

 - one for final builds
 - one for cache artifacts

-5. Create new environment in Github Repo and add some secrets:
+5. Create some Repository Secrets:

 - `TF_VAR_HCLOUD_TOKEN`: env secret containing a token that has access to your created hcloud project
 - `TF_VAR_SSH_KEY`: env secret  private ed25519 ssh key that github uses to manage infrastructure